Lince Dorado: Lucha House Party (2018–2021)

 As part of the 2020 Draft in October, both Dorado and Metalik were drafted to the Raw brand, splitting them from Kalisto, who remained on the SmackDown brand.
 Dorado and Metalik appeared on NXT in 2021 to take part in the 2021 Dusty Rhodes Tag Team Classic.
 They eliminated Imperium in the first round, but were eliminated in the second round by Legado del Fantasma.
 On November 4, Dorado, along with Metalik were released from their WWE contracts.

-Major League Wrestling (2022-present)
+Major League Wrestling (2022)

 On May 5, 2022, Dorado made his Major League Wrestling debut losing to Real1.
-On October 30, at Fightland, Dorado defeated Shun Skywalker to become the MLW World Middleweight Championship.
+On October 30, at Fightland, Dorado defeated Shun Skywalker to win the MLW World Middleweight Championship.On January 7 ,2023 at Blood and Thunder, Lince defended the title successfully against Dragon Gate's La Estrella.On February 4 at Superfight, Lince successfully defended the title against Delirious.On April 6 at War Chamber,Lince lost the title to Akira in a Triple Threat match involving Lio Rush.

-New Japan Pro-Wrestling (2023-Present)
+New Japan Pro-Wrestling (2022–2023)

-Cordero makes his debut with Former Stablemate Gran Metalik on NJPW Strong.
+Cordero made his debut with Former Stablemate Gran Metalik on NJPW Strong.

+Impact Wrestling (2023)

+On March 20, 2023, Dorado was revealed as the challenger to Trey Miguel’s X Division Championship at Sacrifice.
+At the event, Dorado failed to win the title.

+All Elite Wrestling (2023)

+On October 4, 2023, Dorado made his All Elite Wrestling debut in a four-way match for the number one contendership of the ROH World Championship against Komander, Johnny TV and Penta El Zero Miedo; the match would be won by Komander.
+He would wrestle for the company again on October 25, 2023, teaming in a dark match with Brandon Cutler and Colt Cabana in a losing effort to "QTV" (Aaron Solo, Johnny TV and QT Marshall).

+Return to WWE (2025–present)

+On January 17, 2025 Dorado returned at an NXT live event defeating Josh Black.
+He later revealed that he was signed in February as a wrestler and a trainer at the WWE Performance Center.
+Dorado made his WWE televised return on the May 28 episode of Evolve, where he lost a triple threat match qualifier for the fatal four-way elimination match to crown the inaugural Evolve Champion.
+On June 7 at Worlds Collide, Dorado teamed with LWO members Cruz Del Toro and Dragon Lee (and replacing the injured Joaquin Wilde) in a losing effort against Octagón Jr., Aero Star and Mr. Iguana in a six-man tag team match.

 Other media

 Lince Dorado made his video game debut as a playable character in WWE 2K19 and has since appeared in WWE 2K20 and WWE 2K22.